 This evaluation is carried out by the Secretary.
 The General Counsel presents the results of the evaluation process to the Board and, if deemed useful, recommendations for improving its working.

-The audit committee is composed of four non-executive directors, two of whom are independent.
+The audit committee is composed of five non-executive directors, three of whom are independent.

 For more information, please see Audit Committee

 The Audit Committee shall have the authority to take all action to carry out the tasks and to co-operate with the external independent auditors and organise and supervise the internal control of the Company.